JishuDeveloper/Auto-Rename-Bot/README.md

-start - Check if the bot is running. autorename - To auto rename your files. setmedia - To set your media type preference. start - To know how to use me. viewthumb - To view current thumbnail. delthumb - To delete current thumbnail. set_caption - set a custom caption.
+start - Check if the bot is running. autorename - To auto rename your files. setmedia - To set your media type preference. tutorial - To know how to use me. viewthumb - To view current thumbnail. delthumb - To delete current thumbnail. set_caption - set a custom caption.